 With multiple parameters are pointing towards a serious economic slowdown or recession, such as falling GDP, weakening consumption and manufacturing data and the slowdown in industrial production, market analysts have a gloomy outlook for most sectors.
 The Nifty oscillated the 10,700-11,100 range in August 2019 to finally close 0.9 percent lower.
 This is a clear indication of deteriorating market sentiment amid concerns about the macro environment as well as the lack of earnings revival.

-equity mutual funds have also performed poorly over the past one year period, with some funds giving negative returns.
+Most equity mutual funds have also performed poorly over the past one year period, with some funds giving negative returns.
 However, analysts still don't advise exiting from mutual funds at this critical time.

-fall in SIPs in the month of August, analysts do not advise investors to stop the SIPs going forward.
+Despite a small fall in SIPs in the month of August, analysts do not advise investors to stop the SIPs going forward.